 This is because much about business has changed, from the economy to the state of the hiring market and the way we’re working (remotely, in staggered shifts and more).
 The crisis has changed the course of 2020, and many employers must make pivots and changes they had not previously considered.

-Now is the time to prepare to support them—even as (or before) business fully opens up.
+Now is the time to prepare to support them.
 Let’s look at how the flexibility you can offer in benefit planning can be key.

 Benefit planning amid business disruption

-First, because there isn’t going to be a single “all clear” signal, the economic restart is expected to be halting.
-Economic and policy experts point to a phased approach with piecemeal reopenings in mid- to late May with mid-sized and large gatherings more delayed, pending a resurgence in COVID-19 cases.
+The economic restart is expected to be stop-and-go.
+Economic and policy experts point to a phased approach with piecemeal reopenings in mid-to-late May 2021 with mid-sized and large gatherings more delayed, pending a resurgence in COVID-19 cases.

 But for the vast majority of businesses and industries, the new normal is going to be challenging to navigate.
 This is where, as a forward-thinking broker, you can be prepared to help.